 If in 2006 the German nation had started to fall in love all over again with its national team, in 2010 the whole world followed.

-In over seventy years of competition since their first qualifier against Luxembourg in March 1934, the German side has only ever lost two qualifying matches, the first of these being in 1985 when they lost 1-0 at home to Portugal in qualifying for Mexico 1986.
+In over eighty years of competition since their first qualifier against Luxembourg in March 1934, the German side has only ever lost two qualifying matches, the first of these being in 1985 when they lost 1-0 at home to Portugal in qualifying for Mexico 1986.
 With their only other defeat being the infamous 5-1 drubbing in Munich by England, they have never lost a World Cup qualifying match away from home.

 Comparative Tournament Records